rackerlabs/design-system/_component_design/radio-buttons.md

 ### Enabled

-A user can select a radio button in the enabled state.
+A user can select a radio in the enabled state.

-See [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing focused radio buttons in an enabled state.
+See [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing focused radios in an enabled state.

 {% endcolumn %}